platanus/activeadmin_addons/README.md

 Installing this gem will enable the following changes by default:

 * The default date input will be `:datepicker` instead of `:date_select`
-* Filters and selects will offer integration with [enumerize](https://github.com/brainspec/enumerize)
 * Select filters will show translated values when used with Rails built-in `enums`
 * All select boxes will use select2